Wall Street CEOs return to Capitol Hill as election looms

 “The work we do at JPMorgan Chase matters, in good times, and particularly in tough times,” said Jamie Dimon, CEO of JPMorgan, in prepared remarks.
 “We finance Americans’ ambitions with loans for homes, autos, and growing a small business, and provide valuable products and services to more than half of American households.”

-Eager to avoid the political headache that comes with being labeled as part of “Wall Street,” the super regionals are likely to bill themselves as a competitive alternative to the Wall Street megabanks.
+Eager to avoid the political headache that comes with being labeled as part of “Wall Street,” the super regionals will be this hearing to sell themselves as a competitive alternative to the Wall Street megabanks.

 A series of mergers have brought increased scrutiny for the super regionals.
 U.S. Bank is currently in the process of buying MUFG Union Bank, the U.S. consumer banking arm of the Japanese banking giant.
 Truist resulted from the merger of SunTrust and BB&T and PNC bought the consumer banking franchise of Spanish bank BBVA.